Understanding GVWR: Essential for Safe Trucking

 GVWR vs. Other Weight Ratings

-Payload Capacity: The maximum weight of passengers and cargo that can be added to the vehicle without exceeding the GVWR.
+• Payload Capacity: How much weight you can add to the vehicle without exceeding GVWR.

 How to Find Your Vehicle’s GVWR